 - The D-Link Covr C-2202 Seamless Tri-Band Wi-Fi System supports speeds of up to 2200 Mbps.

-The Covr C-1203 Seamless Dual Band triple-pack offers network coverage of up to 465 square metres.
+The D-Link Covr C-1203 Seamless Dual Band triple-pack offers network coverage of up to 465 square meters.

 By contrast, the more-powerful (and expensive) Covr C-2202 Tri-Band system offers network coverage of 560 square meters using just two nodes.

 Both the Covr C-1203 and C-2202 are integrated with the D-Link Wi-Fi app.
 This allows network administrators to use parental controls to see what devices are connected to Covr, schedule when devices can be used, create a guest login for when you have visitors, and block any devices you don’t know.